aaronsheldon/albertahealthservices/21779/ScopeofWork.md

 * One record per subject.
     * Pseudonymized identifier.
-    * When known the date of death, null otherwise.
+    * When known the date of death, no record otherwise.
     * Meta-data of the delivered vital statistics data.
-* One record per dispensing event.
+* One record per community pharamcy dispensing event.
     * Pseudonymized identifier.
-    * Dispensing date
+    * Dispensing date.
     * ATC code.
     * DIN registration.
     * Dispensing units.
     * Dispensing quantity.
     * Days supply.
+    * Alberta Health registration of the community pharamacy.
     * Meta-data of the delivered pharmacy dispensing data.

 ## Design